 Promoting Equity in Early Childhood: A Storytelling Series to Build Atlantic Connections

-This storytelling series is part of a project funded by SSHRC (Social Sciences and Humanities Research Council) led by Dr. Jessie- Lee McIsaac (Tier II Canada Research Chair in Early Childhood: Diversity and Transition) at the Early Childhood Collaborative Research Centre located at Mount Saint Vincent University.
+The 2023 storytelling series was part of a project funded by SSHRC (Social Sciences and Humanities Research Council) led by Dr. Jessie- Lee McIsaac (Tier II Canada Research Chair in Early Childhood: Diversity and Transition) at the Early Childhood Collaborative Research Centre located at Mount Saint Vincent University.

 This project is also supported by the Margaret and Wallace McCain Family Foundation in partnership with universities, government departments, and early childhood associations across Atlantic Canada.
 Thank you to the funders and partners who made this work possible.